Enhanced joint sparsity via Iterative Support Detection: Numerical Experiments

 \subsection{An Example for Multi-task Feature Learning}

 We provide an example to demonstrate the performance of ISDJS for multi-task feature learning.
-We use a real-world data set, i.e. Letter \cite{JLiu,G07} in this experiment.
-The Letter data set was collected by the MIT Spoken Language Systems Group.
-It contains 8 default tasks and 45,679 samples, where the letters are represented by $8\times16$ binary pixel images.
+A real-world data set, i.e. Letter \cite{JLiu,G07} is employed in this experiment.
+The Letter data set was collected by the MIT Spoken Language Systems Group \footnote{http:www.seas.upenn.edu/~taskar/ocr/}.
+It contains 8 default tasks for the handwritten letters.
+The writings are collected from over 180 different writers and there are 45,679 samples, where the letters are represented by $8\times16$ binary pixel images.
 This is a typical multi-task feature learning problem.

+The baseline algorithm for solving the common $\ell_{2,1}$ regularized model proposed in \cite{JLiu} is used to compare with ISDJS.
+Here we do not evaluate the performance according to the estimation error of the weight matrix $X$, whose true values are unknown in practice.
+Instead, we use the averaged means squared error (aMSE) and normalized mean squared error (nMSE):

+where $\hat{b}$ is the predictive value of the trained model for the test set, $\bar{b}$ is the known reference true value and $N$ is the number of the test sample.
+Both nMSE and aMSE are commonly used in multi-task learning problems \cite{MSMTFL}.

-For our experiment, we compare the baseline algorithm for solving the common $\ell_{2,1}$ regularized model proposed in \cite{JLiu} with ISDJS.
-When we set $\rho$ around $4.64\times10^{-2}$, ISDJS achieves a small relative error, as depicted in Figure 12 (a).
-Furthermore, we randomly extract the training samples from each task with different training ratios ($30\%$, $35\%$, $40\%$, $45\%$ and $50\%$) and use the rest of samples to form the test set.
-In the Figure 12 (b), we can see that ISDJS performs much better even with a small training ratio.
-This real-world experimental results of the multi-task feature learning problem further support the effectiveness of ISDJS.
+It is well known that an appropriate regularization parameter is vital for the great performance of the algorithm.
+As depicted in Fig \ref{fig:multitask} (a), ISDJS achieves a small error when the regularization parameter $\rho$ is around $4.64\times10^{-2}$.
+Then, we randomly extract the training samples from each task with different training ratios ($30\%$, $35\%$, $40\%$, $45\%$ and $50\%$) and exploit the rest of samples to form a test set.
+In Fig \ref{fig:multitask} (b), ISDJS performs much better even with a small training ratio.
+It is easy to observe that ISDJS is convergent after a few iterations in Fig \ref{fig:multi}, which is consistent with the $\mathbf{Theorem}$ $\mathbf{1}$ in Section \ref{sec:theory}.
+This real-world experimental results for the multi-task feature learning further support the effectiveness of ISDJS.